 - 1. On any page, click View > Messages.
 The Messages page appears. - 2.
 To view a message, click its name.
-The message opens in the Event Details page. - 3.
+The message opens in the Message Detail page. - 3.
 To activate the buttons on the Messages page, click in a blank area of the message row that you want to manage.
-The buttons appear.
+The buttons become enabled.

-Figure 3-24 Message Management Buttons
+Figure 4-10 Message Management Buttons